Skip to main content

 .reset(opts?)

-Clearing cookies and getting a new session.
-It is necessary to use if the current session was not successful.
+Clear cookies and get a new session.
+Must be used if the request with the current session was unsuccessful.
 Returns an object with arbitrary data saved in the session.
-As an argument, you can pass an object (opts) with additional parameters (all parameters are optional):
+An object (opts) with additional parameters can be passed as an argument (all parameters are optional):

-• waitTimeout - the ability to specify how many minutes to wait for the session to appear, works independently of the waitForSession parameter in .init() (ignores it), after expiration an empty session will be used
+• waitTimeout - option to specify how many minutes to wait for a session to appear, works independently of the waitForSession parameter in .init() ( and ignores it); an empty session will be used after expiration

-• tag - getting a session with a specified tag, you can use for example the domain name to link sessions to the domains from which they were obtained
+• tag - getting a session with a specified tag, you can use the domain name, for example, to link sessions to the domains they were obtained from

 await this.sessionManager.reset({